“To offer a safe, modern service that attracts young tech-savvy customers”

 Implementing a ‘Grab & Go’ style pre-ordering service

-A grab & go style of service promises a simple pre-order and reduction in time spent queuing for pupils, with increased speed of service and a reduction in food wastage for schools.
+A grab & go style of service promises a simple pre-order and reduced queuing time for pupils, with increased speed of service and a reduction in food wastage for schools.

-Appealing to pupils and helping schools to compete against out of the-gate spending and increasing uptake of school meals, Jamie Fisher, Facilities and Support Services Manager at West Lothian Council views the Fusion Online app as the next natural progression to “offer a modern service that attracts our young tech-savvy customers.”
+Meal pre-ordering appeals to pupils and enables schools to compete with out-of-the-gate spending, increasing school meal uptake.
+Jamie Fisher, Facilities and Support Services Manager at West Lothian Council, view Fusion Online as the next natural progression to “offer a modern service that attracts our young tech-savvy customers.”

-With Fusion Online, secondary school pupils can browse school catering menus and pre-order their favourite lunches straight from their mobile device to simply pick up from a designated collection point at lunchtime.
-All pre-ordered meals are also pre-paid, and pupils can view their live cashless balance anytime, anywhere.
+With Fusion Online, secondary school pupils can browse school catering menus and pre-order their favourite lunches straight from their mobile device to pick up from a designated collection point at lunchtime.
+With all pre-ordered meals pre-paid, pupils can view their live cashless balance anytime, anywhere.
 WLC’s combination of Fusion Online and iPayimpact meant their schools could remove any physical transaction from the dining hall.

-After successfully implementing a grab & go style food offering, Jamie had this to say.
-“I can foresee a stepped change in pre-order becoming the most popular way of obtaining meals and children now want a grab and go service to avoid queuing.”
+After successfully implementing a grab & go style food offering, Jamie said: “I can foresee a stepped change in pre-order becoming the most popular way of obtaining meals.
+Children now want a grab and go service to avoid queuing.”

 Control over traffic flow

 As part of adapting their kitchens and lunch service to safely re-open their schools, WLC schools implemented numerous collection points to control traffic flow throughout dining areas.
-With the collection feature of Fusion Online which allows schools to control traffic flow by setting up numerous collection points throughout the school, WLC was able to successfully adhere to social distancing guidelines, without compromising on speed or quality of service.
+With the Fusion Online collection feature, which allows schools to control traffic flow by setting up multiple collection points throughout the school, WLC successfully adhered to social distancing guidelines without compromising on speed or quality of service.

 “The service enhancements we have implemented have been key in us being able to facilitate the return to school as safely as we could.
 The system also allowed us to be able to offer school children and staff access to the government Eat Out Help Out initiative.”
 Jamie Fisher, Facilities and Support Services Manager, West Lothian Council.